jus/jus.js.org/index.md

 ## Pages

 Pages are written in Markdown, HTML, Handlebars, or any combination thereof.
-At render time each page is passed a handlebars context object containing metadata about all the files in the directory.
+At render time each page is passed a [Handlebars context object](#context) containing metadata about all the files in the directory.

 - Markdown parsing with [marky-markdown](npm.im/marky-markdown)
 - GitHub-flavored Markdown support, including [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/)